sina-ehsani/csc585rep-fusionnet/README.md

 [FusionNet: Fusing via Fully-Aware Attention with Application to Machine Comprehension](https://arxiv.org/abs/1711.07341)

-Three ways have been provided to run this program: (each is explained seperetly.)
+Three ways have been provided to run this program: (each is explained separatley.)
 1. Using the codes directly from GitHub repository.
 2. Using Docker container.
 3. Using Singularity Hub for HPC systems.